paxdotdev/pax/README.md

 Pax compiles through Rust into native Mac apps (LLVM) or Web apps (WebAssembly).
 Support for more platforms is planned, at least: Linux, Windows, iOS, and Android.

-## Getting Started
-**Pax is being developed in the open in an unstable _alpha preview._** You cannot yet, without pain, create an app.
-If you want to collaborate on library development at this stage, [reach out on Discord](https://discord.gg/P6vTntC6fr).

-Once Pax reaches `Alpha` — soon — this section will be updated to include simple instructions for getting started.

 ## Example

 Writing Pax is intended to feel familiar, and the language borrows many ideas from [prior art](https://docs.pax.rs/intro-goals-prior-art.html).